Constraints on $f(T)$ Gravity from Solar Neutrino Conversion: Numerical Results

 The combined SK+SNO analysis yields a best-fit value $\alpha_{\text{bf}} \simeq 1.38$, with a $1\sigma$ interval that is entirely positive.
 This result indicates that, when the dominant datasets are combined, the data exhibit a mild preference for positive $\alpha$, although $\alpha \to 0$ remains allowed at the $2\sigma$ level.

-The Borexino \cite{Borexino,Borexino-Data} measurement, provides weaker constraints: its best-fit value is negative $\alpha_{\text{bf}} \simeq -1.07$, but both its $1\sigma$ and $2\sigma$ ranges include zero, rendering it consistent with both standard teleparallel gravity (with $\alpha =0$) and modest deviations (with $\alpha \ne 0$).
+The Borexino \cite{Borexino,Borexino-Data} measurement, characterized by intermediate precision, provides weaker constraints: its best-fit value is negative $\alpha_{\text{bf}} \simeq -1.07$, but both its $1\sigma$ and $2\sigma$ ranges include zero, rendering it consistent with both standard teleparallel gravity (with $\alpha =0$) and modest deviations (with $\alpha \ne 0$).

 Finally, the global-fit including all experiments yields a best-fit value $\alpha_{\text{bf}} \simeq 2.47$, with a $1\sigma$ interval $[1.09, 3.81]$ that excludes $\alpha=0$.
 This suggests an overall preference for a positive, nonvanishing $f(T)$ gravity parameter when all available solar neutrino data are considered simultaneously.
 Nevertheless, the $2\sigma$ interval $[-0.41, 5.14]$ still includes $\alpha = 0$, indicating that the evidence for deviations from the standard scenario remains suggestive rather than conclusive.